-It stands for environmental, social, and corporate governance (ESG), which is an evaluation of a firm’s collective conscientiousness for social and environmental factors.
+ESG stands for environmental, social, and corporate governance, which is an evaluation of a firm’s collective impact on society, the environment, and its employees.

 A Growing Demand for Socially Conscious Businesses